-Download the factsheet at carersuk.org/needs-assessment to find out more.
+Download the factsheet at carersuk.org/needs-assessment for more.

 Coming out of hospital

 Deciding to care, or continue caring, for someone who is coming out of hospital can be very difficult.

 It is important to remember that it is your choice whether or not to take on a caring role.